-However, as far as we know, there is no flat-histogram algorithm to sample the stationary distribution of non-equilibrium stochastic processes~\cite{Odor-2004, Hinrichsen-2006, Henkel-2008}, some of which exhibit bistable behavior~\cite{Schlogl-1972, Grassberger-1981, Grassberger-1982, Wang-2015, Ziff-1986, Voigt-1997, Oliveira-2018, Oliveira-2016, Fernandes-2018, Hinrichsen-2000, Vilela-2020}.
-The present work addresses this gap by introducing a generalization of the Wang-Landau algorithm, applied to non-equilibrium stochastic processes with local transitions, that obey the following master equation:
+However, to our knowledge, there is no flat-histogram algorithm for sampling the stationary distribution of non-equilibrium stochastic processes~\cite{Odor-2004, Hinrichsen-2006, Henkel-2008}, some of which exhibit bistable behavior~\cite{Schlogl-1972, Grassberger-1981, Grassberger-1982, Wang-2015, Ziff-1986, Voigt-1997, Oliveira-2018, Oliveira-2016, Fernandes-2018, Hinrichsen-2000, Vilela-2020}.
+This work addresses this gap by introducing a generalization of the Wang-Landau algorithm, applied to non-equilibrium stochastic processes with local transitions that obey the following master equation

-in the case of one degree of freedom.
-The algorithm can be generalized for stochastic processes with more than one degree of freedom.
-The master equation is a balance equation that gives $\mathcal{P}_{\boldsymbol{\sigma}}$, the probability distribution of the system states $\boldsymbol{\sigma}$, where each state is composed of $N$ local stochastic variables $\sigma_n$:
+for the case of one degree of freedom.
+Generalization to stochastic processes with more than one degree of freedom is straightforward.
+The master equation is a balance equation that gives $\mathcal{P}_{\boldsymbol{\sigma}}$, the probability distribution of the system states $\boldsymbol{\sigma}$ which are given as